 Although there’s no known cause, researchers believe scalp psoriasis — similar to psoriasis on other parts of the body — occurs when the immune system mistakenly signals skin cells to grow quickly.
 Instead of shedding the excess cells, the body accumulates them on the skin’s surface, forming psoriasis plaques.

-Scalp psoriasis can affect adults and children at any age, and women are more likely to develop the condition.
+Scalp psoriasis can affect adults and children at any age.
 Stress, smoking, obesity, and genetic predisposition are thought to be risk factors for developing the skin condition.
 “I’ve had scalp psoriasis since age 7, but in my adult years, stress always makes it worse,” said one member.

 Scalp psoriasis can be mistaken for seborrheic dermatitis (dandruff).
 Psoriasis has thicker, drier silvery scales and often extends beyond the hairline.
-Seborrheic dermatitis scales are greasy-looking, white or yellowish, and attach to the hair shaft.
+Seborrheic dermatitis scales are greasy-looking and white or yellowish, and they attach to the hair shaft.

-The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin sample for a lab test can confirm it.
+The presence of psoriasis on other areas of the body usually helps dermatologists make a diagnosis, although a skin biopsy for a lab test can confirm it.

 Scalp psoriasis is treatable.
 Treatment options include medications applied to the skin, medicated shampoos, scale softeners, injections, light treatments, and oral medications.

 For mild scalp psoriasis, many people find relief from low-strength medicated shampoos, foams, or creams that can be purchased over the counter.
-These products may contain one of two FDA-approved ingredients for scalp psoriasis: coal tar and salicylic acid.
+These products may contain coal tar or salicylic acid, two ingredients approved by the U.S. Food and Drug Administration (FDA) for treating scalp psoriasis.

 Coal tar is most commonly recommended to help reduce inflammation.
 Tar, however, can irritate skin and make it more sensitive to sunlight.
-It can also cause cancer in high concentrations.
 Salicylic acid is effective at softening and removing psoriasis scales, often in combination with other treatments.
 Side effects can include skin irritation or temporary hair loss.

 Many members report success with tar products.
 “T/Gel shampoo really helps with itching.
-I've used it for months now and it cut down my psoriasis by at least half,” said one member.
+I’ve used it for months now, and it cut down my psoriasis by at least half,” said one member.
 Shampoos, however, don’t work for everyone.
-“Two different medicated shampoos I’ve used help the itch, but burn the scalp — and the itch comes back after hair is dry,” said another member.
+“Two different medicated shampoos I’ve used help the itch but burn the scalp — and the itch comes back after my hair is dry,” said another member.

-Topical corticosteroids, the first-line prescription treatment for moderate-to-severe scalp psoriasis in children and adults, come in lotions, gels, sprays, or shampoos that more easily penetrate hairy areas.
-Because steroids can cause skin thinning, they’re only used for two to four weeks.
+Topical corticosteroids, the first-line prescription treatment for moderate to severe scalp psoriasis in children and adults, come in creams, lotions, ointments, or shampoos that more easily penetrate hairy areas.
+Because steroids can cause skin thinning, they’re used for only two to four weeks before a break is needed.

-For severe cases, dermatologists often prescribe shampoos containing Clobetasol Propionate.
+For severe cases, dermatologists often prescribe shampoos containing clobetasol propionate.
 Studies show these products to be highly effective and safe for daily use up to four weeks, and weekly for maintenance.
+A scalp oil containing a topical steroid can also be used one or two times a week before shampooing.

-Non-steroidal topicals, such as the vitamin D analogue Dovonex (Calcipotriene) cream, may also be used in combination with steroids.
+Nonsteroidal topicals, such as the vitamin D analog calcipotriene (Dovonex) cream, may also be used in combination with steroids.
 They’re applied to the scalp before bed to penetrate scales and washed out in the morning.
-Retinoids, a synthetic form of vitamin A such as Tazorac (Tazarotene), are also recommended for topical overnight use.
-Other prescription topicals include Psoriatec (Anthralin), a medicated shampoo or cream that slows the growth of skin cells.
+Retinoids, a synthetic form of vitamin A such as tazarotene (Tazorac), are also recommended for topical overnight use.
+Other prescription topicals include anthralin (Psoriatec), a medicated shampoo or cream that slows the growth of skin cells.

-Systemic medications are prescribed only in severe cases or when scalp psoriasis fails to respond to other treatments.
-Drugs include Methotrexate and Cyclosporine (which improved symptoms in up to 90 percent of people in clinical trials).
-Biologics, such as Humira (Adalimumab), Enbrel (Etanercept), and Cosentyx (Secukinumab), might also be prescribed.
+Systemic medications are drugs that work throughout a person’s body.
+They’re prescribed only in severe cases or when scalp psoriasis fails to respond to other treatments.
+Drugs include methotrexate — sold as Otrxeup, Rasuvo, and Trexall — and cyclosporine (which improved symptoms in up to 90 percent of people in clinical trials).
+Biologics, such as adalimumab (Humira), etanercept (Enbrel), and secukinumab (Cosentyx), might also be prescribed.
 “I had severe plaque on the scalp, then started Humira and it cleared up.
 I’ve been clear for five years now,” shared one member.

 Other treatment options include corticosteroid injections into the scalp and phototherapy with hand-held excimer laser devices that reach hard-to-treat areas.